DeltaRig/DeltaRig/README.md

   - Script files: [Batch Script](https://github.com/DeltaRig/BatchScript)
   - Data Science: Processing Natural Language, Computer Vision.

 - 🌱 I’m currently learning more about network fundamentals and machine learning on university, also I am studying Angular.
-I start my completion of course work in computer science about computer vision.
+I start my thesis in computer science on recognition of cigarettes thefts using computer vision.
 - 📖 I am passionate for learn so I am ever studying something that I can apply in my career, my personal life or work balance. 🎈

 - 📫 How to reach me: